nitro41992/splitting-sucks/docs/clean_up_code.md

 *   **Standardize Dialogs:** 📝
     *   **Objective:** Consistent look, feel, and behavior for dialogs.
     *   **Actions:**
-        *   Review `showRestaurantNameDialog` and `_showConfirmationDialog`.
-Consider extracting them to a common dialogs utility file if they are (or could be) used elsewhere, or if more standardized dialogs are needed. 📝
+        *   `Extract showRestaurantNameDialog and _WorkflowModalBodyState._showConfirmationDialog into a common dialog utility file (e.g., lib/utils/dialog_helpers.dart).` 📝
-        *   Ensure they follow Material Design guidelines. 📝
+        *   `Ensure they follow Material Design guidelines.` 📝
 *   **Navigation Logic:** 🏗️
     *   **Objective:** Clear, predictable, and robust navigation within the modal.
     *   **Actions:**
-        *   Review the logic for the step indicator taps, "Next," "Back," and "Exit" buttons. 🏗️
+        *   `Review the logic for the step indicator taps, "Next," "Back," and "Exit" buttons.` 🏗️
-        *   Ensure that conditions for enabling/disabling navigation (e.g., `isNextEnabled` logic) are comprehensive and clearly tied to the `WorkflowState` (e.g., `hasParseData`). 🏗️
+        *   `Ensure that conditions for enabling/disabling navigation (e.g., isNextEnabled logic) are comprehensive and clearly tied to the WorkflowState (e.g., hasParseData).` 🏗️
-        *   The `WillPopScope` and `_onWillPop` logic should be robust for saving drafts automatically. 🏗️
+        *   `The WillPopScope and _onWillPop logic should be robust for saving drafts automatically.` 🏗️
+        *   `Extract _WorkflowModalBodyState._buildStepIndicator into its own reusable widget (e.g., WorkflowStepIndicator) and move to a new file.` 📝
+        *   `Extract _WorkflowModalBodyState._buildNavigation into its own reusable widget (e.g., WorkflowNavigationControls) and move to a new file.` 📝

 ##### 1.4.
 Service Interactions 🏗️